Virtual school events

-The presentation is particularly suitable for Key Stage 2 (age 7-11) and could be part of a school assembly or for a smaller year group/class.
-It would be very relevant for children studying WW1 as a topic.
+I'm very happy to say I am now available for virtual school visits for the 2020/21 school year.
+The events are particularly suitable for Key Stage 2 (age 7-11) and could be part of a school assembly or for a smaller year group/class.
+They would be very relevant for children studying WW1 or the Edwardian era as a topic.

 “I think that the visit from Ann Marie was very good and exciting.
 I read the book in one day as I was drawn to it and couldn’t stop reading.
 I loved the visit and how she talked about her diary entry.
 I also like when she talked about how the book is set in a real building even if you can’t go in the hot houses anymore."
 LM, Year 5.